 Fixed assets are stated at cost less accumulated depreciation.
-The capitalisation threshold has increased from £750 to £1,000 during the year.
+Assets are not capitalised below £1,000 cost per item/set.
 Equipment, fixtures and fittings are included at cost.
 Depreciation is provided at the following annual rates in order to write the cost of assets off over their estimated useful lives:-